Kitware/geowatch/docs/source/manual/environment/install_python_pyenv.rst

     # Set your shell to use this pyenv shim
     pyenv shell $CHOSEN_PYTHON_VERSION

+    # Use global instead of shell to ensure your prefered version is permanent
+    # pyenv global $CHOSEN_PYTHON_VERSION

     # Create the virtual environment
     python -m venv $(pyenv prefix)/envs/pyenv-geowatch